quailjs/quail/docs/tests/headerH1.rst

 .. php:class:: headerH1

-<p>The header following an <code>h1</code> element should either be an <code>h2</code> or another <code>h1</code>.</p><p>Users of screen readers often use headers to make sense of the structure of the document, and having headers in the right order can be very helpful.
-It also helps the document itself to be consistently structured.</p>
+The header following an <code>h1 element should either be an <code>h2 or another <code>h1.

+Users of screen readers often use headers to make sense of the structure of the document, and having headers in the right order can be very helpful.
+It also helps the document itself to be consistently structured.